geopandas/geopandas/doc/source/reference.rst

 GeoDataFrame
 ------------

-A ``GeoDataFrame`` is a tablular data structure that contains a column called ``geometry`` which contains a `GeoSeries``.
+A ``GeoDataFrame`` is a tabular data structure that contains a column called ``geometry`` which contains a `GeoSeries``.

 Currently, the following methods/attributes are implemented for a ``GeoDataFrame``: